MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

   - Robocopy is built into Windows and the `/MT` parameter will enable multithreaded file copies.
   - Multithreaded copies help by running many data transfers in parallel.
-    - While one or two files are being created there can be multiple files transferring.
+    - While one or two files are being created, there can be multiple files transferring.
     - This increases the amount of in-flight network data and minimizes pauses in the network data stream.
   - Writing to console is another time expensive operation, which is why redirecting the output to a log file will speed up the transfer job.
   - By default, `/MT` copies 8 files at a time.
 It supports up to 128 copies at a time.